ipinmi/ipinmi/README.md

   - 🔭 I am a data scientist, continously learning and mastering Python everyday.

 **👯 Areas of Interest**
-  - Computational Linguistics
-  - Low resource NLP
-  - Machine Translation
   - Multilingual/Multimodal NLP and Speech Recognition (TTS & STT)
+  - Low resourced NLP
-  - Model Interpretability (Linguistic capabilities of Neural Language Models)
+  - Model Interpretability (Linguistic capabilities and multi-modal spaces)

 <!--
 **ipinmi/ipinmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.